Aspects of self-dual Yang-Mills and self-dual gravity: From second order to first order

 \subsubsection{Self energy for auxiliary field}

 \be \nonumber \ee This diagram contributes the following

 \\ To compute the integral, we use the conventional method of changing the loop momentum variable by introducing a new loop momentum $q=l+xk$ and put the integral in a Feynman parametrized form.
 Once we have done that, we calculate the integral in dimensional regularization.
 A complete list of standard Feynman parametrized integrals is reviewed in Appendix A. In particular, we use the result for the integral in (\ref{1}) and compute.
-The result is
+The result is \be iM=iT(A)\delta^{im}\Big(\epsilon_{((AP}\epsilon_{QG))}\Big)\Big(\frac{g^4}{16\pi^2\epsilon}\Big), \ee where $\epsilon_{((AP}\epsilon_{QG))}:= \epsilon_{AP}\epsilon_{QG}+\epsilon_{AQ}\epsilon_{PG}$ and the structure constants in the contributing diagram is written in terms of the scalars of the gauge group, i.e $f^{jki}f^{jkm}=T(A)\delta^{im}$.
+The result is symmetric in the indices $A,G$ and $P,Q$.
+This is reminiscent of the fact that the auxiliary field is the self-dual part of the 2-form, which is symmetric in two of its spinor indices.